Top Year-End Investment Tips

 Make lemonade from lemons

 Now is the time to consider the tax consequences of any capital gains or losses you've experienced this year.
-Though tax considerations shouldn't be the primary driver of your investing decisions, there are steps you can take before the end of the year to minimize any tax impact of your investing decisions.
+Though tax considerations shouldn't be the primary driver of your investing decisions, there are steps you can take before the end of the year that may reduce any tax impact of your investing decisions.

 Tips on year-end giving